k5iogura/vinosyp/DRIVER_CUDA_CUDNN/README_tensorflow-gpu.md

   import tensorflow as tf
   sess=tf.Session()
 ```
+### Why tensorflow-gpu version is 1.11.0 and why CUDA-9.0 and CuDNN-7.5

+First of all, when installed tensorflow-gpu, i got "not found libcublas.so.9" error message.
+So that install CUDA-9.0 and CuDNN corresponding to CUDA-9.0.
+If you want to use tensorflow-gpu=1.13.1, you have to install CUDA-10.0 and CuDNN corresponding to it.

+#### Check it
 If you got bellow, this is it.
 ```
 2019-05-07 16:53:07.936004: I tensorflow/core/platform/cpu_feature_guard.cc:141] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA